 - Pun: a form of word play where words are used that sound similar to other words

 - Word choice: the choice of words can be loaded with history, refer to other texts

 - Metaphor: one thing that is said to be something else

-— Symbol: a concrete things that represents something abstract
+- Symbol: a concrete things that represents a greater idea or abstract concept

 - Idiom: a manner of speaking that means more than the individual words